-In 1999, Netflix introduced the subscription model on their website after getting a cash injection of $30 million by Group Arnault.
+In 1999 Netflix introduced the subscription model on their website after getting a cash injection of $30 million by Group Arnault.
 The subscription service was the first of its kind.
-Instead of paying for each DVD, the customer could simply pay a flat monthly fee to give them unlimited access to movie and film titles.
+Instead of paying for each individual DVD, the customer could simply pay a flat monthly fee to give them unlimited access to movie and film titles.

 Netflix now offered a new and improved value proposition for its existing and potential clients.
 Subscribers could now rent unlimited movies (with a maximum cap of three at a time) without the need to pay for postage or handling fees.
 This model was more affordable because the customer was paying less for more.